 With the increased throughput of single cell platforms and sequencing of immune repertoires, new challenges arise and the ability to map individual antibodies to its antigen is becoming increasingly important.

-What is LIBRA-seq?
 Mapping B cell receptor-antigen interaction at single cell level

 Dr. Georgiev’s group at the Vanderbilt University has developed a high-throughput, highly-multiplexed sequencing-based technique that deciphers B cell receptor-antigen interaction at single cell level, called LIBRA-seq (Linking B cell Receptor to Antigen Specificity through Sequencing)3.
 The core of this technology is the DNA barcode conjugated and fluorophore tagged antigen.
 Such antigen can specifically bind to B cells expressing the corresponding BCR and then can be sorted based on the fluorescence and captured in droplets (one cell in one droplet) using the 10x genomics platform (Fig 2).
 The antigen barcode oligos can be read by sequencing together with its respective BCR sequence, simultaneously mapping antibody-antigen interaction at single cell level.
 The beauty of single cell sequencing is not only mapping antibody-antigen interactions, but also providing full-length paired heavy- and light-chain antibody sequences, which can be easily utilized to make recombinant antibodies.

 Briefly, LIBRA-seq contains 5 steps (Fig. 2)